mne-tools/mne-bids/doc/index.rst

 Supported file formats
 ----------------------

-Currently, we support all file formats that are in the BIDS specification for MEG, EEG, and iEEG data.
+Currently, we support all file formats that are in the BIDS specification for MEG, EEG, fNIRS, and iEEG data.
 We also support a range of additional manufacturer formats to facilitate converting them to their BIDS-recommended formats.
 For example, if you have a Nihon Kohden file, you can read that file using MNE-Python, and then use MNE-BIDS convert it to the BrainVision format and store it according to BIDS.